osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/time-settings-tab.md

 The default value is two minutes, but you can configure the amount of time to a maximum of 10 minutes.
 To disable the configuration, set the /DELAYBUFFER to zero (0) in the INI file.

 This configuration is used in both real-time and history recovery mode but only applies to interface configurations where the end time for data recovery (/ret) is not defined.

-### Query Buffer Delay (/DELAYBUFFER=)

-Specifies the amount of time (in minutes) subtracted from the current time when calculating the Next Query End Time.
-This configuration allows the system to catch recently closed batches that were missing from the latest database call.

-The default value is two minutes, but you can configure the amount of time to a maximum of 10 minutes.
-To disable the configuration, set the /DELAYBUFFER to zero (0) in the INI file.

-This configuration is used in both real-time and history recovery mode but only applies to interface configurations where the end time for data recovery (/ret) is not defined.

 ### Use local time stamps to process incoming events (/TS)